geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 &emsp;“But that the tale may grieve thee, Infidel!<br>
 Not all thy tortures should one sound compel.<br>
 Go gaze on Shiraz, on Damascus gaze,<br>
-Or where through Cassius' vale Orontes strays;<br>
+Or where through Cassius’ vale Orontes strays;<br>
 Bid Saba all her spicy wealth exhale,<br>
-Cull all the sweets of Cashmere's palmy vale;<br>
+Cull all the sweets of Cashmere’s palmy vale;<br>
-Then may'st thou guess how fair thy treasure gone,<br>
+Then may’st thou guess how fair thy treasure gone,<br>
 And half the pride of ruin’d Ascalon!<br>
 But far her splendour and her wealth above<br>
 Her zealous offspring prized their Prophet’s love,—<br>